-Peper Pascual is favorably known by all staff members at 99designs, which is no surprise as he is one of the most engaged and passionate 99designers on our site.
+Peper Pascual is favorably known by all staff members at 99designs, which is no surprise since he’s one of the most engaged and passionate 99designers on our site.

 99designs handle: peper pascual